 Computer on Android

-Manus: local desktop and Google Workspace at developer level
+Manus: local desktop and developer-grade Google Workspace

 Manus “My Computer” on macOS and Windows